sleepiesther/Dooms-Eye/The Basics.md

 When Chaos Control is activated you gain a few benefits:

 - The In Game Timer stops for 6 seconds (yes I know the counter starts at 5 but trust me it is 6)
-- Most nearby objects or enemies freeze in place, and are unaffected by damage until time is restored
+- Most nearby objects or enemies freeze in place, and are unaffected by damage until time is restored.
+You are also able to stand on some otherwise damaging objects, such as missiles.
 - Your boost gauge is immediately filled to 100%

+<video src="assets/CCShowcase.mp4" width="720px"></video>

 The IGT pause is essential in [IL runs](<Getting Started.md#individual-level-il>), that are timed using IGT.
 IT is often worth it to take a "slower" route in ILs that gets more Chaos Controls.